 - Woman of the Dunes – Hiroshi Teshigahara’s adaption of the Kobo Abe novel in which a bug collector is imprisoned in a sand dune after missing the last bus home and being persuaded to spend the night in the home of a local woman.

 - After Life – poignant drama from Hirokazu Koreeda in which the recently deceased are permitted to recreate a favourite memory.
-Review. (not included in subscription, £3.50 to rent)
+Review.

 - Youth of the Beast – Seijun Suzuki drama starring Jo Shishido as a mysterious figure playing double agent to engineer a gang war.
 Review.

 - Gate of Hell – period drama starring Machiko Kyo as a loyal wife who tricks a man trying to kill her husband to have her for himself to kill her instead.
+Review.